Update, February 2021...

 It’s basically the next step as outlined under the Locality guidelines.
 There's a useful summary of the process here.

-A consultant will draft a formal Neighbourhood Plan in appropriate “Planner Speak” ready for consideration by the planning authorities.
+Alison and Chris will help draft a formal Neighbourhood Plan in appropriate “Planner Speak” ready for consideration by the planning authorities.

 We’re still aiming to have our Plan adopted in early 2022.